 1.1.1 Overview of the SRIT

 The IMT-Advanced terrestrial radio interface specifications known as LTE-Advanced and based on LTE Release 10 and Beyond are developed by 3GPP.
+In 3GPP terminology, the term E-UTRA (Evolved-UTRA) is also used to indicate the LTE radio interface.

 LTE-Advanced is a Set of RITs (Radio Interface Technologies) consisting of one FDD RIT and one TDD RIT designed for operation in paired and unpaired spectrum, respectively.
 The TDD RIT is also known as TD-LTE Release 10 and Beyond or TD-LTE-Advanced.
 The two RITs have been jointly developed, providing a high degree of commonality while, at the same time, allowing for optimization of each RIT with respect to its specific spectrum/duplex arrangement.